 The Institute of Medicine (IOM) has recommended that 80% of nurses have their BSN by 2020 and many healthcare organizations have adopted this as an operating principle.
 The BSN (four-year) degree is fast becoming an essential resume component to advancement in the nursing field.

 Military Experience = Course Credit

-Qualified veterans in the FMU RN-to-BSN program for veterans can participate in a one-day simulation experience in liew of taking NURS 332: Professional instruction, or one-tenth of the entire RN-to-BSN course load.
+Qualified veterans in the FMU RN-to-BSN program for veterans can participate in a one-day simulation experience in lieu of taking NRN 332: Professional Nursing and Nursing Practice, or one-tenth of the entire RN-to-BSN course load.

 To acquire the credits, veterans must attend a one-day competency check off for attributes that the qualified veteran participant has acquired during their military training.
 These competencies include:

 - Cultural humility

 - Chain of command

 - Patient safety